 - If the phishing attack is in the form of an e-mail, it may use the name, logo, and web site attributes of the legitimate business.
 Our website, Internet Banking, and BillPay all have authenticating features so our customers can be sure they are on the correct sites.

 2. Pharming: Pharming uses computer software, such as crimeware, malware or spyware, to collect personal information from your computer and deliver it back to fraudsters.
 In pharming, consumers who are attempting to log onto a legitimate Web site are unknowingly redirected by the fraudulent software to an authentic-looking but bogus site.
 When the consumer enters his or her personal log-in information, the criminals capture this sensitive information and may use it for a variety of violations, including accessing your accounts and making online purchases.
-Since little or no participation on your part is necessary, and the redirect happens behind the scenes, pharming is extremely difficulty to detect.
+Since little or no participation on your part is necessary, and the redirect happens behind the scenes, pharming is extremely difficult to detect.